syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/gauge-axes.md

 ## Angles and Direction

 Circular gauge axis can sweep from 0 to 360 degrees.
-By default start angle of an axis is 200 degree and end angle is 160 degree and you can customize this option by using [`startAngle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeAxis.html#Syncfusion_EJ2_CircularGauge_CircularGaugeAxis_StartAngle) and [`endAngle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeAxis.html#Syncfusion_EJ2_CircularGauge_CircularGaugeAxis_EndAngle) property.
+By default start angle of an axis is 200 degree and end angle is 160 degree and you can customize this option by using [startAngle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeAxis.html#Syncfusion_EJ2_CircularGauge_CircularGaugeAxis_StartAngle) and [endAngle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.CircularGauge.CircularGaugeAxis.html#Syncfusion_EJ2_CircularGauge_CircularGaugeAxis_EndAngle) property.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
 {% include code-snippet/circulargauge/gauge-axes/angles/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Angles.cs" %}
-{% include code-snippet/circulargauge/gauge-axes/angles/angles.cs %}
 {% endhighlight %}
 {% endtabs %}